 I was excited to take a peek at their haul, and when I saw this one I was instantly drawn to the ornate, gilded details it had.
 If you haven’t seen one of these before, it’s off a 1960’s – 70’s dresser, and was most likely one of two that would rest on a really long, and large dresser.
 See that speckled finish that is classic to that era?

 You’ll also notice the mirror had a crack in the frame, and it also had some other damage to the bottom.
 However, that isn’t a concern to me as it is HEAVY and well built (unlike most modern furniture today).

-If you have been following my stories on Instagram and my feed in Facebook, you will have seen I decided to start working on my family room.
+If you have been following, you will have seen I decided to start working on my family room.
 I’ve torn down the ceiling and replacing it with antique barn roof shingles in a coffered form.

-In order to get that process started, I had to clear out the room and all the
+In order to get that process started, I had to clear out the room.
+Not to mention all the

 junk goodies stored in it waiting for our house to be done.
 This mirror was one of them.

 While my living room is also a holding area for now (yes, I’m in chaos around here!!), I decided to go ahead and put this mirror up in the spot I had been saving it for, even though it’s not done yet.
 Here is my entry wall in the before state.